 Now, it's Time to Budget

 You know how much you need for everything, so it's time to look at how much you actually have.
 Remember, this is where that all-important only budget the dollars you have piece comes into play.

 In the example above, To be Budgeted is $1,700, but Underfunded is $2,080.
 I'm only going to budget $1,700 today.
 I'll cover the rest once more income arrives.

 Budget for your most important—or immediate—expenses first.
 Ask yourself: What do I need to use my money for before I'm paid again?
 It's okay if you can't cover everything—that's why you have a budget!
 Select those categories and use the Underfunded button to allocate all those dollars with a single click.

 If you don’t have enough money to budget for the entire month at once, assign dollars where you need them the most first.
 Some categories will be fully funded, while others—like Rent in this example—are only partially funded.
-YNAB keeps you in control by alerting you—with orange Available numbers—to the categories that need more dollars.
+YNAB keeps you in control by alerting you—with yellow Available numbers—to the categories that need more dollars.
 In the meantime, the budget reflects reality because it only uses the dollars you have, and you can confidently spend what's Available.

 When your next paycheck comes in, you'll add that income in your account register.
 The Inspector shows you exactly how much you need to fully fund the rest of your categories.
 In this example, there is more than enough to cover the Underfunded amount.